M-mboya/PLP-final-project/README.md

 npm run dev

-Backend will run on http://localhost:5000
+The backend runs on http://localhost:5000
-.

-Frontend
+💻 Frontend Setup

 Navigate to the frontend folder: